-- Magento cache warmer to warm important pages.
+- Magento cache warmer to warm all important pages

 The core principle behind the Amasty Full Page Cache Warmer Magento 2 extension is based on the ability to monitor store pages and add them to the cache warming queue if necessary.
 The process is fully automated, so you can save tons of time and effort by installing the module.
-When the queue is generated, the Magento 2 cache warmer process it using cron: all the pages are generated on the basis of multiple parameters (you get lots of combinations) and then the extension caches them.
+When the queue is generated, the Magento 2 cache warmer processes it using cron: all the pages are created based on multiple parameters (you get lots of combinations), and then the extension caches them.

 As a Magento 2 administrator, you can easily start Magento full page cache auto generation creating a cache warming queue in a few clicks.
 Multiple parameters can be applied to create different conditions.
-And there is an opportunity to select several queue generation sources, such as your XML sitemap, specific page types, or a txt file.
+Besides, there is an opportunity to select several queue generation sources, like your XML sitemap, specific page types, or a txt file.
 Note that in case of the XML sitemap, you can specify page priority.
-As for a txt file, each link must be specified in a new line.
+As for a txt file, each link must be entered in a new line.

-The Amasty Full Page Cache Warmer Magento 2 module allows to prioritize pages for warming.
-The extension allows to configure 4 page types for warming: homepage, product pages, category pages, and CMS pages.
-Hance, you can easily set up processing priority according to your ecommerce requirements.
-Also note that some pages may be excluded from warming.
+The Amasty Full Page Cache Warmer Magento 2 module allows prioritizing pages for warming.
+The extension enables users to configure 4 page types for warming: homepage, product pages, category pages, and CMS pages.
+Hence, you can easily set up a processing priority according to your ecommerce requirements.
+Also, note that some pages may be excluded from warming.
 We describe this feature in more details below.

-To configure warming even more, the Amasty Full Page Cache Warmer Magento 2 extension allows to create a schedule for the cache warming queue generation.
+To make the warming process more flexible, the Amasty Full Page Cache Warmer Magento 2 extension allows creating a schedule for the cache warming queue generation.
 As a result, you can run cron every X hours.
 Furthermore, it is possible to specify the frequency of page processing.
-And you can set a limit on a maximum amount of pages used in the queue.
+Also, you can set a limit on a maximum number of pages used in the queue.
 It is also necessary to mention that the Magento 2 warmer extension processes page URLs in batches.
-As a store administrator, you can easily set a limit on the amount of URLs in a batch.
+As a store administrator, you can easily set limits on the number of URLs in a batch.

-To apply more precise configuration, save time, and get precise data, the Amasty Full Page Cache Warmer Magento 2 module offers some advanced settings.
-First of all, you can specify pages to be warmed on the basis of customer group, currency, and store view.
+To apply more precise configuration, save time, and get correct data, the Amasty Full Page Cache Warmer Magento 2 module offers some advanced settings.
+First of all, you can specify pages to be warmed on the basis of the customer group, currency, and store view.
 Note that all URLs of newly created or updated pages are automatically added to the warmer queue.
-Besides, you can view two report types: Status codes and Warmed pages.
-Alternatively, it is possible to view a detailed cache warming log.
-The appropriate grid illustrates such information as date, currency, store view, customer group, etc.
+Besides, you can view 2 report types: Status codes and Warmed pages.
+Alternatively, it is possible to access a detailed cache warming log.
+The appropriate grid illustrates such information as date, currency, store view, customer group, and other.

 As for the debug mode, it provides the Status & Hints option.
 Note that the option works only on the staging environment with native Magento cache.
 As for the normal mode, the Magento 2 FPC warmer extension supports both Magento 2 Varnish Cache and default File Cache.

 We’d like to start our backend exploration of this Magento 2 warmer extension form the configuration section that is available under Stores -> Settings -> Configuration -> Amasty Extensions -> Full Page Cache Warmer.
-5 blocks with settings are available here: General, Warmer, Page combinations, Connection settings, and Debug.
-Let’s describe each one in more details.
+Five blocks with settings are available here: General, Warmer, Page combinations, Connection Settings, and Debug.
+Let’s describe each one in more detail.

-In Warmer settings, select query generation source.
-It may be either Page Types or Text file with one link per line.
-For Page types, you can select home, product, category, and CMS pages.
+In the Warmer settings, select query generation source.
+It may be either Pages Types or Text file with one link per line.
+For Pages Types, you can choose home, product, category, and CMS pages.
 For the text file, give the relative path to file on your server.

-Next, create queue generation schedule: use the standard cron expression. for instance, 0 */4 * * will run cron every four hours.
-Then, set the maximum number of pages in the Warmer Queue as well as the amount of page URLs that will be processed at a single cron run.
+Next, create a queue generation schedule: use the standard cron expression.
+For instance, 0 */4 * * will run cron every four hours.
+Then, set the maximum number of pages in the Warmer Queue, as well as the number of page URLs that will be processed at a single cron run.
 You can also use the cron expression to schedule warmer jobs.
 For instance, */8 * * * * will run cron every eight minutes.

 Besides, you can create a custom delay (in milliseconds) between requests to keep the server load safe.
 It is also possible to set the maximum number of lines in the log table and specify pages to be excluded.

-In Page combinations, you can activate cache warming for pages that satisfy certain requirements.
+In Page combinations, you can configure cache warming for pages that satisfy specific requirements.
 There are three filters to be activated: customer groups, currencies, and stores.
 For each filter, you can select one or several parameters.

-The Debug block allows to enable showing cache status.
-Alternatively, it is possible to specify IP addresses to show cache statuses for.
+The Debug block allows you to enable the display of cache status.
+Alternatively, it is possible to specify IP addresses to which to show cache statuses.

 Under System -> Amasty FPC Warmer -> Warmer Log, you can find the log grid that shows already warmed URLs.
 It is possible to filter log data by any parameter you need.
 The grid itself contains the following columns:

-- Date – time and date the URL was warmed;
+- Date – date and time when an URL was warmed;

 - URL – the address of the warmed page;